rust-lang/rust-wiki-backup/Meeting-weekly-2013-10-29.md

 - n: It opens up the doors...
 - p: Fine with allowing @ to be rebound.
 Feeling when we start writing in this, we'll quickly forget the pain of the change or requirement to use the @ symbol.
 - pnkfelix: But some common coding patterns would be easily abstracted with just a little bit of sugar here.
-- n: Do we jsut need @?
+- n: Do we just need @?
 - pnkfelix: Multiple sigils.
 One for RC, one for GC, one for owned would be nice.
 Maybe not the right call, but avoiding the wordiness is good.
 - a: Let's make a formal document / blog post, put it on the mailing list.
 Discuss more with the community.
 - n: Not just renaming a lot of stuff; this is a big change.
 Don't object to it, though, but we'd better be sure.
 Don't want to do this and then go back.